 “Willful disobedience is a knowing and intentional violation of a direct command or prohibition.”
 (Id. at 19 (citation omitted).)

-The ALJ found that Warden Hernandez had specifically instructed Appellant not to borrow money from subordinate employee, and the March 2015 NOAA specifically penalized Appellant for borrowing money from CO Springer.
-Therefore, the ALJ found, Appellant had been clearly directed not to borrow money from subordinate employees, but he engaged in willful disobedience by subsequently borrowing money from subordinate employees.
+The ALJ found that Warden Hernandez had specifically instructed Appellant not to borrow money from subordinate employees, and the March 2015 NOAA specifically penalized Appellant for borrowing money from CO Springer.
+Therefore, the ALJ found, Appellant had been clearly directed not to borrow money from subordinate employees, but he nevertheless engaged in willful disobedience by subsequently borrowing money from subordinate employees.

 If you are a state civil service employee who has been served with a Notice of Adverse Action and are contemplating filing an appeal with the SPB Appeals Division, call ((916) 612-0326) or email (firstname.lastname@example.org) Finley Employment Law today.
 We serve clients throughout California, including Sacramento, Roseville, Walnut Creek, San Ramon, and Concord.

 The information in this blog post is for general informational and advertising purposes only and is not, nor is it intended to be, legal advice.
 Instead, you should speak with a California employment attorney for advice regarding your individual situation.